e!DOCTYPE HTML PUBLIC "-//W3C//DTD HTML 4.01 Transitional//EN"> CISC 1115 Files

 Prompting for the Name of the File — Multiple Scanners

-P5.2 Finder Write a program that prompts the user for a file name and an integer, and if the integer appears as one of the three numbers in the corresponding file, the program outputs *** Found it!;
+P5.2 Finder Write a program that prompts the user for a file name and an integer, and if the integer appears as one of the numbers in the file, the program outputs *** Found it!;

 Code

-import java.io.*; import java.util.*; public class Finder { public static void main(String [] args) throws Exception { Scanner keyboard = new Scanner(System.in); System.out.print("Which file would you like to search? "); String filename = keyboard.next(); System.out.print("Which number would you like to find? "); int theNumber = keyboard.nextInt(); Scanner dataFile = new Scanner(new File(filename)); int n = dataFile.nextInt(); for (int i = 1; i <= n; i = i + 1) { int num = dataFile.nextInt(); if (theNumber == num) System.out.println("*** Found it!"); } } }
+import java.io.*; import java.util.*; public class Finder { public static void main(String [] args) throws Exception { Scanner keyboard = new Scanner(System.in); System.out.print("Which file would you like to search? "); String filename = keyboard.next(); System.out.print("Which number would you like to find? "); int theNumber = keyboard.nextInt(); Scanner dataFile = new Scanner(new File(filename)); int n = dataFile.nextInt(); // get number of numbers in file for (int i = 1; i <= n; i = i + 1) { int num = dataFile.nextInt(); if (theNumber == num) System.out.println("*** Found it!"); } } }

 Stdin